vcj/drums/index.md

   <summary>Washington, DC is the ancestral territory of the Nacotchtank (Anacostan) and Piscataway peoples.</summary>
 I am writing this from Washington DC, which occupies what was was and still is the ancestral lands of the Nacotchtank (or Anacostan) and Piscataway people.
 Corn, beans, and squash once grew on Capitol Hill.
 Pottery has been unearthed on the site of what is now the White House, and burial mounds have been uncovered at Joint Base Anacostia-Bolling.
 Today there are roughly 4,000 Indiginous citizens of the District of Columbia, representing not only local tribal communities but also ones from all across the Americas.

-To learn more about the Nacotchtank and learn about efforts to gain recognition for the Nacotchtank history of the area, please visit the DC Native History Project at onceasitwasdc.org.
+To learn more about the Nacotchtank and learn about efforts to gain recognition for the Nacotchtank history of the area, please visit the DC Native History Project at <a href="http://onceasitwasdc.org/">onceasitwasdc.org</a>.
 </details>

 ---